Mark Dyer is a composer and researcher working in new and experimental music.

 His work explores the entanglement between borrowed material and narrative.

-Mark has worked with ensembles such as the Arditti Quartet, House of Bedlam, The Riot Ensemble, Psappha and CoMA, as well as soloists Benedict Holland, Kathryn Williams, Jason Alder and Amy Jolly.
-In addition he has installed live installation pieces in the Manchester Art Gallery and HOMEmcr, the latter in collaboration with visual artist Susan Pui San Lok.
+Mark has worked with ensembles such as the Arditti Quartet, House of Bedlam, The Riot Ensemble, Psappha and CoMA, as well as soloists Kate Ledger, Kathryn Williams, Jason Alder and Amy Jolly.
+In addition he has had work installed at HOMEmcr, Warrington Contemporary Arts Festival and the Street Road Artists Space, Pennsylvania.

-Mark is currently a PhD candidate in Composition at the Royal Northern College of Music, supervised by Mauricio Pauly.
-These studies are generously supported by an AHRC North West Consortium DTP studentship.
+Mark completed a practice-based PhD in Composition at the Royal Northern College of Music in 2021, supported by an AHRC North West Consortium DTP studentship.